leotam/leotam.github.io/_posts/2016-03-13-DistributedTF.markdown

 Again, the community response has been tremendous with releases for major frameworks out in the wild.
 Major releases include Yahoo's [caffe-on-spark][caffeSpark], Twitter's [torch-distlearn][torchDist], and Google's [TensorFlow distributed runtime][tfDist].

 Now we have laid the groundwork, it's time to setup distributed TensorFlow.
 We'll setup an environment in Ubuntu 14.04 sometimes labeled as the Trusty release.
-We'll follow John Ramey's [guide][ramey] with a few modifications for using updated CUDA, cuDNN, and TensorFlow distributed.
+We'll follow John Ramey's [guide][ramGuide] with a few modifications for using updated CUDA, cuDNN, and TensorFlow distributed.
 The components are as follows:

 - Ubuntu utilities
 - CUDA backend 7.5